 He knew that he would get battered but he would survive.
 But would she?
 Could she?

-She had to be ready before the first flakes of snow lazily glided down the landscape.
+She had to be prepared on what was ominous, before the first flakes of snow lazily glided down the landscape.

 ‘Listen, sweetheart,’ he gingerly opened up the subject.
 “The winters are almost here, and we need to talk about what to expect…’

 ‘Yes…?’
 She sensed his anxiety.
 ‘Something very serious?’

 ‘Well, though it’s not dark during the day, the sun rarely shines.’